schmooblidon/meleelight/contributing.md

 * Include screenshots and animated GIFs in your pull request whenever possible.
 * Follow the [Airbnb](https://github.com/airbnb/javascript) and [Flow](https://github.com/ryyppy/flow-guide/tree/master/styleguide) styleguides.
+* These rules are applied by ESLint where currently enabled.
+Should you find yourself updating code that is still not covered, It would be much appreciated if you update the source to conform to these linter rules.
+ * Should you wish to go above and beyond these rules please be sure that the build can complete successfully.
  * Document new code
  * Avoid platform-dependent code:
     * Use `require('fs-plus').getHomeDirectory()` to get the home directory.